-The largest polar bear harvest occurs in Canada where it is regulated primarily through quotas set for each subpopulation and limited to aboriginal peoples (Prestrud and Stirling 1994, Lunn et al. 2010).
-When it ratified the Agreement, Canada allowed for a "token" number of bears to be harvested by non-aboriginal hunters for sport.
+The largest polar bear harvest occurs in Canada, where it is regulated primarily through quotas set for each subpopulation and hunting is limited to aboriginal peoples (Prestrud and Stirling 1994, Lunn et al. 2010).
+When it ratified the Agreement, Canada allowed for a 'token' number of bears to be harvested by non-aboriginal hunters for sport.
 In practice, sport hunting of polar bears in Canada is guided by preferences of Inuit hunters, and animals killed in these hunts form part of the quota assigned to a community.
-Hunting is banned in Svalbard although a limited number of bears are taken each year in defense of life and property (Vongraven et al. 2010).
-Hunting in Greenland is limited to "professional" hunters who derive all of their income and sustenance from hunting and fishing.
-A quota system was recently adopted in Greenland, but has yet to be fully accepted by the hunters and in some areas harvests are thought to be excessive (Hansen 2010).
+Hunting is banned in Svalbard, although a limited number of bears are taken each year in defense of life and property (Vongraven et al. 2010).
+Hunting in Greenland is limited to 'professional' hunters who derive all of their income and sustenance from hunting and fishing.
+Quotas taking effect 1 January 2006 have been introduced in Greenland (Hansen 2010).
+For some populations (Baffin Bay, Kane Basin), harvests are thought to be excessive relative to population size (Obbard et al. 2010); however, Nunavut/Canada and Greenland currently undertake studies to determine population size.
 Hunting was banned in Russia under the former Soviet government.
 Though technically not allowed, considerable illegal harvest by both Native and non-Native peoples has occurred in portions of the Russian Arctic in recent years (Belikov et al. 2010).
 In the United States, the harvest in the Southern Beaufort Sea subpopulation is regulated by an agreement between Inupiat hunters in Alaska and Inuvialuit hunters in Canada (Treseder and Carpenter 1989, Brower et al. 2002).
-The "Agreement between the Government of the United States of America and the government of the Russian Federation" was developed recently to regulate harvest and more generally assure conservation and management of the Chukchi Sea subpopulation (DeBruyn et al. 2010).
-Finally, a bilateral "Memorandum of Understanding" was agreed upon between the governments of Canada and Greenland in 2009, with the objective to "manage polar bears within the Kane Basin and Baffin Bay management units to ensure their conservation and sustainable management into the future" (Anonymous 2009a:2).
+The "Agreement between the United States of America and the Russian Federation on the Conservation and Management of the Alaska-Chukotka Polar Bear Population" was developed recently to regulate harvest and more generally assure conservation and management of the Chukchi Sea subpopulation (DeBruyn et al. 2010:179).
+Finally, a bilateral "Memorandum of Understanding" was agreed upon between the governments of Canada and Greenland in 2009, with the objective to "manage polar bears within the Kane Basin and Baffin Bay management units to ensure their conservation and sustainable management into the future" (http://pbsg.npolar.no/export/sites/pbsg/ en/docs/GN-MOU-PB.pdf, section 2).
 This agreement was intended to end a long-lasting unsustainable harvest due to the lack of sound cooperative management of these shared subpopulations.

 Historically, polar bear harvest management has been based on the premise that stable habitats enabled a sustainable harvest.
 Projection models (e.g., Taylor et al. 2008a) guided the setting of harvest levels that were thought to be sustainable.
 However, the harvest level and the quality of information to support harvest management varies considerably among subpopulations.
 Large-scale natural fluctuations in the reproduction and survival of ringed seals (Pusa hispida), the primary prey of polar bears, have been documented (e.g., Stirling 2002).
 Although similar natural fluctuations in prey abundance almost certainly occur in most, if not all subpopulations, little is known of their magnitude or frequency.
-These natural fluctuations, although not fully understood, along with the warming induced declining trend in suitable habitat, emphasize the importance of taking a precautionary approach to the establishment of maximum allowable harvest levels.
+These natural fluctuations, although not fully understood, along with the warming-induced declining trend in suitable habitat, emphasize the importance of taking a precautionary approach to the establishment of maximum allowable harvest levels.
 However, the degree to which such precautions are included in existing harvest management is mixed.